wp-plugins/redux-framework/README.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Redux is a simple, truly extensible and fully responsive options framework for WordPress themes and plugins.
-It comes with an integrated demo so you can dive right in!
+It ships with an integrated demo.

 == Description ==